Models of communication: Basic concepts

-Several basic concepts reappear in many of the different models, like "sender", "receiver", "message", "channel", "signal", "encoding", "decoding", "noise", "feedback", and "context".
+Many basic concepts reappear in the different models, like "sender", "receiver", "message", "channel", "signal", "encoding", "decoding", "noise", "feedback", and "context".
 Their exact meanings vary slightly from model to model and sometimes different terms are used for the same ideas.
 Simple models only rely on a few of these concepts while more complex models include many of them.

 The sender is responsible for creating the message and sending it to the receiver.
 Some theorists use the terms source and destination instead.
 The message itself can be verbal or non-verbal and contains some form of information.
 The process of encoding translates the message into a signal that can be conveyed using a channel.
 The channel is the sensory route on which the signal travels.
 For example, expressing one's thoughts in a speech encodes them as sounds, which are transmitted using air as a channel.
 Decoding is the reverse process of encoding: it happens when the signal is translated back into a message.

 Noise is any influence that interferes with the message reaching its destination.
-Some theorists distinguish between environmental noise and semantic noise.
-Environmental noise distorts the signal on its way to the receiver.
-Semantic noise occurs during encoding or decoding, for example, when an ambiguous word in the message is not interpreted by the receiver as it was meant by the sender.
+Some theorists distinguish environmental noise and semantic noise: environmental noise distorts the signal on its way to the receiver, whereas semantic noise occurs during encoding or decoding, for example, when an ambiguous word in the message is not interpreted by the receiver as it was meant by the sender.
 Feedback means that the receiver responds to the message by conveying some information back to the original sender.
 Context consists in the circumstances of the communication.
-It is a very wide term that can apply to the physical environment and the psychological state of the communicators as well as the general social situation.
+It is a very wide term that can apply to the physical environment and the mental state of the communicators as well as the general social situation.

 Classifications

-Models of communication can be classified in various ways.
-The different proposed classifications often overlap.
+Models of communication are classified in many ways and the proposed classifications often overlap.
 Some models are general in the sense that they aim to describe all forms of communication.
-Others are specialized: they only apply to certain fields or areas.
+Others are specialized: they only apply to specific fields or areas.
 For example, models of mass communication are specialized models that do not aim to give a universal account of communication.
-Another distinction is between linear and non-linear models.
+Another contrast is between linear and non-linear models.
 Most early models of communication are linear models.
 They present communication as a unidirectional process in which messages flow from the communicator to the audience.
 Non-linear models, on the other hand, are multi-directional: messages are sent back and forth between participants.
 According to Uma Narula, linear models describe single acts of communication while non-linear models describe the whole process.